ballerina-platform/module-ballerinax-spotify/examples/get-markets/README.md

-## Create a Folder
+## Get Markets

-This use case demonstrates how the Spotify API can be utilized to create a new folder in your Spotify account.
+This use case demonstrates how the Spotify API can be utilized get markets in your Spotify account.

 ## Prerequisites